sealmove/nimitai/README.md

 *this allows for better and easier integration of parsers into your project*

 ### Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
-In general yes.
-There are small exceptions though:
-- nimitai does more strict parsing of the `.ksy` file (exactly 2-space indentation etc)
+Mostly yes.
+The original `.ksy` syntax will be supported 100%.
+However, nimitai might have different defaults; for example:
-- nimitai uses Nim expressions instead of Kaitai Struct expressions
+- Nim expressions instead of Kaitai Struct expressions (you will be able to toggle this)

-*this decision is for the greater good*